Estate Administration Lawyer in Arlington, VA

 Taking steps to protect digital assets supports a complete and accurate estate administration plan.
 Executors benefit from clear instructions that explain how each account should be handled.
 An attorney can assist in drafting legally recognized documents that grant access when it’s needed.
 Planning makes modern estate matters more organized for everyone.

-Estate Administration Lawyer Serving Arlington, VA
+Estate Administration Lawyer Serving Arlington, Virginia

 Estate administration is an important process that helps families manage assets, debts, and distributions after a loved one’s passing.
 At Gillis Law, PLLC in Arlington, Virginia, James A. Gillis assists clients in Arlington and the surrounding areas with thoughtful and professional estate planning and administration services.
 Reach out to us today to schedule a consultation.